-How the private sector supports Arab world authoritarians (I)
+How the private sector supports Arab world authoritarians (part I)

 President Trump's apparent affinity for autocrats, for example, has frequently been linked to the recent success of populist strongmen worldwide.
 In fact, there is evidence to suggest many of the globe's authoritarians look to him as an inspiration.